rancher/docs/content/rancher/v2.x/en/catalog/apps/_index.md

 Within a project, when you want to deploy applications from catalogs, the applications available in your project will be based on the [scope of the catalogs]({{< baseurl >}}/rancher/v2.x/en/catalog/#catalog-scope).

+If your application is using ingresses, you can program the ingress hostname to an external DNS by setting up a [Global DNS entry]({{< baseurl >}}/rancher/v2.x/en/catalog/globaldns/).

 ## Launching Catalog Applications

 After you've either enabled the [built-in global catalogs]({{< baseurl >}}/rancher/v2.x/en/catalog/built-in/) or [added your own custom catalog]({{< baseurl >}}/rancher/v2.x/en/catalog/custom/adding), you can start launching catalog applications.